Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Gigabyte Force M7 Thor lends itself to palm and claw grip styles.
 The feet underneath provide adequate frictionless movement without coming off as too slick.
 The Thor also works well on hard and cloth-style mouse pads and mats, with a slight favoritism for hard surfaces.

-Taking command of the Ghost customization software is a similar affair to that with the Krypton laser mouse from Gigabyte we reviewed a couple of months back.
-It’s a really intuitive suite that makes customization a snap and nothing has changed here with the Thor.
+Taking command of the Ghost customization software is similar to that with the Krypton laser mouse from Gigabyte we reviewed a couple of months back.
+It’s a really intuitive suite that makes customization a snap, and nothing has changed here with the Thor.
 You can save up to 3-different dpi settings that you can switch to on the fly using the DPI switch just below the mouse wheel.

 I have to say, for a budget offering, Thor is mighty.
-If money is an issue and you have no need for a super-high dpi setting, then this is a great mouse for gamers and those larger-handed computer users who just want something stylish and precise on their desktop.
+If money is an issue and you have no need for a super-high dpi setting, then this is a great mouse for gamers and those larger-handed computer users who just want something stylish and precise on their desktops.

 Bottom Line: The Gigabyte Force M7 Thor Laser gaming mouse is an excellent value offering with the precision and comfort that belies the price.

 The Gigabyte Force M7 Thor Laser Gaming mouse is available for only $29.99!